 At first we note that when one of the variables which change their values (a basic from $x_B$ or a nonbasic from $x_s$ ) will hit its bound, some nonbasic variables will be out of their bounds.
 So, we should either accept the fact that nonbasics can have arbitrary values in the course of calculation, or construct a basic solution from the current one without increasing the objective value.
 The second idea has been analysed in (Murty and Fathi, 1984), where a detailed auxiliary algorithm has been described to pass to such a basic solution.
 This, however, involves many additional steps which may considerably diminish the advantages of changing many nonbasics in a major step.
-The radical solution of (Gabasov and Kirillova, 1977) seems to be more promising: we allow nonbasics to have values between their bounds.
-Under this assumption the division of x into basics and nonbasics is no longer determined uniquely by the algorithm.
+The radical solution of (Gabasov and Kirillova, 1977) seems to be more promising: we allow nonbasics and nonbasics is no longer determined uniquely by the algorithm.
 If the previous basics are still between their bounds, we can maintain the division to save on updating.
-When one of the basics hits its bound we can choose among x, the variable to replace it.
+When one of the basics hits its bound we can choose among $x_s$ the variable to replace it.
 In general, as discussed in (Gabasov and Kirillova, 1977), we should aim at constructing such a basis that allows for an efficient next iteration.
 This may e.g. be accomplished by selecting a nonbasic which is possibly far away from its bounds.
 However, there is a need for a more theoretically grounded approach, which could perhaps be based on the analysis of the dual problem.